-Transportation of 13.8 million doses to Indonesia set to be The UPS Foundation's largest in-kind gift to advance equitable vaccine distribution.
+Transportation of 13.8 million doses to Indonesia set to be The UPS Foundation's largest in-kind gift, thus advancing equitablevaccine distribution.

-With over 270 million people spread across a country made up of more than 17,000 individual islands, it's hard to overstate the importance of aiding Indonesia as COVID-19 cases surge.
+With over 270 million people spread across a country made up of more than 17,000 individual islands, it is hard to overstate the importance of aiding Indonesia as COVID-19 cases surge.

 UPS has committed to shipping 13.8 million vaccine doses into Indonesia, making it the largest in-kind gift for COVID-19 vaccines funded by The UPS Foundation to date.

-"This is another great example demonstrating the power of public-private partnerships in accelerating the global effort to supply vaccines to high-risk and vulnerable communities," said Joe Ruiz, vice president of social impact and The UPS Foundation shortly after the first shipment arrived in the capital Jakarta on July 16.
+"This is another great example that demonstrates the power of public-private partnerships in accelerating the global effort to supply vaccines to high-risk and vulnerable communities," said Joe Ruiz, Vice President for Social Impact and The UPS Foundation shortly after the first shipment arrived in the capital Jakarta on 16 July.

 "The emergence of highly transmissible variants makes equitable access to vaccines critical for everyone's safety and well-being.
-Our team and partners are humbled to coordinate the first of many shipments into Indonesia to help stop the virus from spreading," Joe said.
+Our team and partners are humbled to coordinate the first of many shipments into Indonesia to help stop the virus from spreading," said Joe.

 The first shipment to the country, as well as future shipments, will be delivered with UPS Healthcare's cold chain expertise to PT Bio Farma.
 This state-owned pharmaceutical company was appointed by the Indonesian government to lead the procurement and domestic distribution of vaccines to dosing sites across the country.

-"The most important factor in shipping this kind of vaccine is ensuring it's constantly kept at temperatures between two and eight degrees Celsius," said Anita Li, UPS's vice president for freight forwarding in North and South Asia.
+"The most important factor in shipping this kind of vaccine is ensuring it is constantly kept at temperatures between two and eight degrees Celsius," said Anita Li, UPS Vice President for Freight Forwarding in North and South Asia.

-UPS has delivered over 400 million COVID-19 vaccines globally and is on track to deliver at least 1 billion vaccines by the end of 2021.
+UPS has delivered more than 400 million COVID-19 vaccines globally and is on track to deliver at least 1 billion vaccines by the end of 2021.

 UPS Healthcare accelerates cold chain capabilities